A

 Chairman of the Supervisory Board of the Karlsruhe Institute of Technology (KIT), President of the Stifterverband für die Deutsche Wissenschaft

 Michael Kaschke is a German manager and scientist.
 He is chairman of the supervisory board of the Karlsruhe Institute of Technology (KIT) and president of the Stifterverband, an association of the German industry for the promotion education, science and innovation During his professional career, Michael worked for the ZEISS Group for 30 years.
-He was a member of the Executive Board of Carl Zeiss AG for more than 20 years and its President and from 2011 - 2020.
+He was a member of the Executive Board of Carl Zeiss AG for more than 20 years and its President and CEO from 2011 - 2020.
 Under his leadership, ZEISS developed into a successful, future-oriented portfolio company with leading global positions in all hi-tech areas of its businesses.
 The ZEISS Medizintechnik IPO, which he initiated as the first reverse IPO on the German stock market, resulted in the listing of Carl Zeiss Meditec AG on the German stock exchange MDAX making it one of the world's leading medical technology providers.
 Michael has sat on several supervisory boards in large, listed companies such as Henkel and Deutsche Telekom.
-From 2014 to 2020, he was a Member of the German Science and Humanities Council (Wissenschaftsrat), one of Germany's most important scientific-political advisory committees.
+From 2014 to 2020, he was a Member of the Wissenschaftsrat (German Science and Humanities Council), one of Germany's most important scientific-political advisory committees.
 In 2019, he was elected to the German National Academy of Sciences Leopoldina.
-Following his retirement from ZEISS, Michael has become a member of Robert Bosch Industrietreuhand KG and of the Management Board of Ottobock Management SE.
-Michael teaches at the Karlsruhe Institute of Technology on optical medical technology and innovation process management.
-He received an honorary doctorate from Friedrich Schiller University in Jena in 2018.
-Michael graduated with a degree in physics from the University in Jena in 1983 and obtained a PhD in physics from the same University.
+Following his retirement from ZEISS, Michael has become a member of Robert Bosch Industrietreuhand KG (industrial trust), which carries out the entrepreneurial ownership functions at Robert Bosch GmbH.
+He is also a member of the supervisory board of Robert Bosch GmbH and a member of the Management Board of Ottobock Management SE.

 Speaker